Search by Algolia

 The primary advantage to using a third-party solution is that all of the industry-standard best practices are already implemented and are regularly updated.
 Rather than investing a large amount of time in researching consumer behavior around search features and UX, a company can focus on implementing their core business logic and leave the deployment to someone else.

-Algolia works closely with e-commerce brands of all sizes to help improve site search to meet business goals.
-For more information on how to improve the search experience on e-commerce sites, download our free eBook, Search Beyond the Box.
+Algolia works closely with ecommerce brands of all sizes to help improve site search to meet business goals.
+For more information on how to improve the search experience on ecommerce sites, check out these articles from our docs:

 Louise Vollaire